teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > __The First Field of Action Concerns Your Dealings With Martina.__
 >
-> Choose the option that suits you best.
-This is about your own assessment.
+> Choose the option that comes closest to the approach you would choose.
+This is about your own assessment of the situation.
 >
 > * I stay out of it and don't talk to Martina about her problems.
 > * In a conversation with Martina, I refer her to what I think are helpful resources or people who could provide her with support.
 > * I share my own opinion and experiences with Martina.